London Shard group to manage 1,000-metre tower project in Saudi

-Mace will manage the development in a joint venture with construction consultant EC Harris, part of Dutch group Arcadis (ARDS.AS), and the tower will be built by Saudi construction firm Bin Laden Group.
+Mace will manage the development in a joint venture with construction consultant EC Harris, part of Dutch group Arcadis , and the tower will be built by Saudi construction firm Bin Laden Group.

 The tower's height will exceed a kilometre - precisely by how much is a secret but the structure will take over from Dubai's 828-metre tall Burj Khalifa as the world's tallest skyscraper.